ShubhamJ010/Auto-Reels-Scroller/README.md

 ## Technical Details

 ### Permissions Required
-- `GM_getValue` / `GM_setValue`: For persistent settings storage
+- `GM_getValue` / `GM_setValue`: For persistent toggle state storage
-- `GM_addValueChangeListener`: To sync settings across tabs
+- `GM_addValueChangeListener`: To sync toggle state across tabs
 - `GM_registerMenuCommand`: To add context menu options

 ### How It Works
 1. The script monitors the Instagram page for visible video elements
-2. When a video ends, it detects the event and scrolls to the next/previous reel based on settings
+2. When a video ends, it detects the event and scrolls to the next reel if enabled
-3. The script respects your settings for comments and number of plays
+3. The script uses default behavior (scroll down after 1 play, with comments support)
-4. All settings are stored persistently using GM functions
+4. Toggle state is stored persistently using GM functions

 ### Script Architecture
 - **DOM Detection**: Uses Intersection Observer patterns to detect visible videos
 - **Event Handling**: Listens for video "ended" events to trigger scrolling
-- **State Management**: Manages settings and state using GM storage
+- **State Management**: Manages toggle state using GM storage
-- **UI Components**: Visual indicator and settings panel injected into the page
+- **UI Components**: Visual indicator injected into the page

 ## Troubleshooting